voipnorm/ASICJoystickController/README.md

 * Installing and compiling from source Node-HID on a Raspberry PI: https://github.com/node-hid/node-hid#compiling-from-source

+If file not found errors occur during the build process for node-hid install the following:

+    apt-get install libudev-dev

 * Installing PM2 for continued monitoring and restarting application after a error: http://pm2.keymetrics.io/